How to Use a Solder Fountain

 Solder height should be set at 1.50 to 3.0 mm (0.060 to 0.120 in.) above the lip of the nozzle.
 Ideally, the leads of a component should be immersed and wetted without having the wave exert any upward pressure on the circuit board.
 The solder fountain table surface should be parallel to the nozzle surface.

 Components and leads on the bottom side of the circuit board may cause the circuit board to be uneven, a condition that must be corrected.
 Insufficient immersion will prevent proper heat transfer and reflow.
-Excess pressure will cause solder to surge up through holes and to spill onto the top side of the circuit board - a potentially hazardous situation for the operator and circuit board.
+Excess pressure will cause the solder to surge up through holes and spill onto the top side of the circuit board - a potentially hazardous situation for the operator and circuit board.
 See Figure 2.

 Temperature Adjustment

 Solder temperature adjustment varies depending on various factors, including the melting point of the solder, and will be higher for lead-free alloys.
-Normal setting for tin/lead solders is 260 degrees C, 500 degrees F).
+The normal setting for tin/lead solders is 260 degrees C, 500 degrees F).
 During heavy use, solder temperature may cycle between 250 to 270 C (480 to 520 F).

 The heaters should react quickly to normal drops in temperature.
 Heaters may overshoot the preset temperature when vigorous activity is suddenly halted.
 Operators must be alert to temperature fluctuations that exceed preset standards.